numericalEFT/MCIntegration.jl/README.md

 Note that you need to install the package [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to use the MPI mode.
 See this [link](https://juliaparallel.github.io/MPI.jl/stable/configuration/) for the instruction on the configuration.

 The user essentially doesn't need to write additional code to support the parallelization.
-The only tricky part is the output: only the function `MCIntegratoin.integrate` of the root node returns meaningful estimates, while other workers simply returns `nothing`.
+The on)y tricky part is the output: only the function `MCIntegratoin.integrate` of the root node returns meaningful estimates, while other workers simply returns `nothing`.)

-# Q&A

-- Q: What if the integral result makes no sense?

-  A: One possible reason is the reweight factor.
-It is important for the Markov chain to visit the integrals with the similar frequency.
-However, the weight of different integrals may be order-of-magnitude different.
-It is thus important to reweight the integrals.
-Internally, the MC sampler try to reweight for each iteration.
-However, it could fail either 1) the total MC steps is too small so that reweighting doesn't have enough time to show up; ii) the integrals are simply too different, and the internal reweighting subroutine is not smart enough to figure out such difference.
-If 1) is the case, one either increase the neval.
-If 2) is the case, one may mannually provide an array of reweight factors when initializes the `MCIntegration.configuration` struct.
-More details can be found in the [source code](src/variable.jl).